OpenFn/docs/docs/cli.md

 openfn compile [path]
 ```

-Will compile a openfn job and print or save the resulting js
+Will compile a openfn job and print or save the resulting js.

 <!--
 TODO: @Mtuchi revisit once we have a clear picture of the future of strict-mode